phil-chp/Prep/README.md

         -f --force      Force prep execution even if the working directory doesn't contain any Makefile -S --no-screen  Disable the terminal screening behavior -U --no-update  Disable the update check

+        exclude-path    The files/directories to exclude from the prep analyse
 ```

 For safety reasons prep won't execute in a folder not containing a Makefile, you can still force it using